selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 +++
-title = "How to install Magic the Gathering Arena on Linux" date = "2019-01-16" author = "Selwyn" cover = "mtg-arena-on-linux.png" draft = "false"
-description = "A tutorial on how to install MTG Arena on Linux using PlayOnLinux. "
+title = "How to install Magic the Gathering Arena on Debian Stretch" date = "2019-01-16" author = "Selwyn" cover = "mtg-arena-on-linux.png" draft = "false" description = "A tutorial on how to install MTG Arena on Linux Debain 9 using PlayOnLinux. "
 +++